 Lake District mountain area forecast

-No risk of Blizzards; Heavy snow; Storm force winds; Persistent extensive hill fog; Thunderstorms; Heavy persistent rain;
+No risk of Blizzards; Heavy snow; Storm force winds; Gales; Severe chill effect; Thunderstorms; Heavy persistent rain;

 Detailed mountain weather forecast

-Generally good or very good, but reducing to poor in the showery rain later and very poor in the hill fog.
+Generally good or very good, but becoming moderate to poor in the showery rain later and very poor in the hill fog.

 Maximum winds above 500m